How To End A Conversation

 - If you end up sitting next to someone on the bus they may not want to feel they have to chat to you the entire time.
-After a few minutes they may want to sit quietly, or get back to their book or iPod.
+After a few minutes they may want to sit quietly, or get back to their book or podcast.

 Naturally none of these time guidelines are set in stone.
-It's more that if the other person is happy to talk and the conversation does end up going longer, that's great, but if not, you'll have a sense of when you'll need to finish.
+It's more that if someone is happy to talk and the conversation does end up going longer, that's great, but if not, you'll have a sense of when you'll need to finish.
 Knowing this will allow you to smoothly wind things down when the time comes.
-The alternative is when you run into someone and feel that you just have to keep the conversation going as long as you can, and then you get caught off guard when they seemingly end it out of nowhere.
+The alternative is when you run into someone and feel you just have to keep the conversation going as long as you can, and then you get caught off guard when they seemingly end it out of nowhere.

 It's okay to end a conversation quickly and cleanly

 Sometimes people feel that they have to give a big formal goodbye every time they stop talking to someone.
 Most of the time this isn't called for, and you can finish the conversation a lot more quickly and casually.
-Dragging things out too much can actually make things more awkward.
+Dragging things out too much can actually make it feel more awkward.